How to

 all-digital water analyzer, which performs tests without

-information.
+color-matching of any sort.
 Good luck and I hope that I have been helpful.

 Sincerely.
 Alan Schuster, 5/24/2006